XHRO-FM

 XHRO-FM is a radio station on 95.5 FM in Guadalajara.
-The station is owned by MVS Radio and carries its La Mejor grupera format.
+The station is owned by MVS Radio and carries its La Mejor Regional Mexican format.

 History

 XHRO received its first concession on December 17, 1968.
 It was owned by Elsa Gabriela Guajardo de Vargas, the wife of MVS founder Joaquín Vargas Gómez.

-The station carried the Stereorey format until the early 2000s.
+The station carried the Stereorey classic and contemporary music format until September 2, 2002.
+As with other Stereorey stations, it first shifted to a newer music mix as Best FM before flipping to La Mejor on November 1, 2005.